Planning a Trip Budget that Works for You

 First step: making decisions about your travel budget

 How do you decide where your travel dollars should go?
-Well, a lot of this will be dictated by your personal preferences.
+Your personal preferences will dictate a lot of this.

-• Do you value luxury accommodations or hotel stays and fine dining or are you more interested in investing in comprehensive tours and once-in-a-lifetime experiences at your destination?
+- Do you value luxury accommodations/hotel stays and fine dining, or are you more interested in investing in comprehensive tours and once-in-a-lifetime experiences at your destination?

-Perhaps your ideal trip includes Michelin-star restaurants or large rooms in high-end hotels.
-Or maybe you’d rather stay in a hostel for a few nights and cook your own meals so you have the money to do that $350 heli-hike to a glacier on New Zealand’s South Island.
+Perhaps your ideal trip includes Michelin-star restaurants or large suites in high-end hotels.
+Or maybe you’d rather stay in a hostel for a few nights and cook your meals so you have the money to do that $350 heli-hike to a glacier on New Zealand’s South Island.

 MUST READ: My Favorite Travel Planning Resources